Advanced-Computer-Lab-2022/Agiles/README.md

 - Request type : `post`
 -Request header : `is handled using the middleWare of authentication session which contains logged user token`

+## Testing
+The api reoutes were tested using postman , Postman is an application used for API testing.
+It is an HTTP client that tests HTTP requests, utilizing a graphical user interface, through which we obtain different types of responses that need to be subsequently validated.
+Postman offers many endpoint interaction methods.
+The following are some of the most used, including their functions:
+-GET: Obtain information
+-POST: Add information
+-PUT: Replace information
+-PATCH: Update certain information
+-DELETE: Delete information
+And we tested the behaviour of our routes and if they produce the correct status code and response according to our project flow .

 ## Contributing